-Initials NDAR: Agency Relationship Disclosure Rev. 8/2024
+Initials NDAR: Agency Relationship D isclosure Rev. 8/2024

 - 48 In such an event, the Broker and the Salesperson still owe agency duties to the clients, except as limited in this Paragraph 49 III. - 50 IV.
-Dual Agency- Broker Representing Both Seller and Buyer: Dual Agency occurs when one Broker represents 51both parties to a transaction, or when two Salespersons licensed to the same Broker each represent a party to the 52 transaction (unless Appointed Agency applies, see V).
-Dual Agency requires the informed written consent of all parties, 53 and means that the Broker owes the same duties to the Seller and Buyer.
-This role limits the level of representation the 54 Broker can provide, and prohibits Broker from acting exclusively for either party.
-In a Dual Agency, Broker's knowledge 55 regarding either party's willingness to negotiate further on price or terms, or regarding motivation for pursuing a 56 transaction, will be kept confidential, unless Buyer or Seller instructs Broker in writing to disclose specific information 57 about him/her.
+Dual Agency- Broker Representing Both Seller and Buyer: Dual Agency occurs when one Broker represents 51 both parties to a transaction, or when two Salespersons licensed to the same Broker each represent a party to the 52 transaction (unless Appointed Agency applies, see V).
+Dual Agency requires the informed written consent of all parties, - and means that the Broker owes the same duties to the Seller and Buyer.
+This role limits the level of representation the Broker can provide, and prohibits Broker from acting exclusively for either party.
+In a Dual Agency, Broker's knowledge - 55 regarding either party's willingness to negotiate further on price or terms, or regarding motivation for pursuing a - transaction, will be kept confidential, unless Buyer or Seller instructs Broker in writing to disclose specific information - 57 about him/her.
 Dual Agents may not advocate for one party to the detriment of the other as described below in (3).
 Within 58 the limitations described above, Dual Agents owe to both Seller and Buyer the agency duties described below in (2).
-Dual 59 Agents must disclose to Buyer's material facts, as defined by state law, of which Broker is aware that could adversely and - V. Appointed Agency: Some Brokers have the option of replacing Dual Agency (see IV) with Appointed Agency for inhouse transactions.
-The Broker may appoint one salesperson affiliated with the Broker to exclusively represent a Seller, and one salesperson affiliated with the Broker to exclusively represent the Buyer.
-In that case, no Dual Agency is created.

-Appointed Agent who singularly represents both Seller and Buyer in the same transaction is considered to be a disclosed Dual Agent owing agency duties to both parties and must get permission from both parties to so act.
+Dual - Agents must disclose to Buyer's material facts, as defined by state law, of which Broker is aware that could adversely and - significantly affect Buyer's use and enjoyment of the property. - V. Appointed Agency: Some Brokers have the option of replacing Dual Agency (see IV) with Appointed Agency for inhouse transactions.
+The Broker may appoint one salesperson affiliated with the Broker to exclusively represent a Seller, - and one salesperson affiliated with the Broker to exclusively represent the Buyer.
+In that case, no Dual Agency is created. - 64 Appointed Agent who singularly represents both Seller and Buyer in the same transaction is considered to - be a disclosed Dual Agent owing agency duties to both parties and must get permission from both parties to so act. - VI.
+Subagent: A Broker who is working with a Buyer as a customer but represents a Seller whose property is listed with a different brokerage.
+If a Broker working with a Buyer as a customer is representing the Seller, Broker must act in the Seller's best interest and must tell the Seller any information that is disclosed to the Broker.
+In that case, the Buyer is a customer and is not represented by either Broker, and will not receive advice/or counsel from the Broker.